Bethenia Owens-Adair

-Bethenia Angelina Owens-Adair (February 7, 1840 – September 11, 1926) was an American social reformer, advocate for eugenics, and one of the first female physicians in Oregon.
+Dr. Bethenia Angelina Owens-Adair (February 7, 1840 – September 11, 1926) was an American social reformer, advocate for eugenics, and one of the first female physicians in Oregon.

 Early life

 Bethenia Angelina Owens was born on February 7, 1840, in Van Buren County, Missouri to Tom and Sarah (Damron) Owens.
 When Owens was three years old, her family, including her parents and two siblings, Diana and Flem, left their home to start a homestead on the American frontier.
 The family traveled to the Oregon Country via the Oregon Trail in 1843 with the Jesse Applegate wagon train.
 The family settled in the Clatsop Plains and later moved to Roseburg in the Umpqua Valley.

 Owens' parents were successful homesteaders, focusing their business primarily on cattle.
 Throughout Owens' life, her parents lent financial support to their children.
 According to Owens' memoir, her father came to Oregon with 50 cents, which he grew to twenty-thousand dollars within a few years.

 From 1843 to 1853, the family resided in the Clatsop Plains region, living and working cattle herds on their 640 acres of land.
 During this period of her life, Owens often served as the family nurse and nanny, taking care of her siblings, and helping with work around the farm.
 It was during the first thirteen years of her life that she gained skills such as horseback riding, cooking, sewing, cattle rearing, and general homemaking.

 In 1853, the Owens family moved south to Roseburg, in Umpqua County, Oregon.
 During the winter of that year, a former farmhand of Tom Owens, LeGrande Henderson Hill, visited.
 He spoke to Owens' parents and requested her hand in marriage, to which they consented.
 Plans were made for the couple to be married the spring of the following year.